okfde/okfn.de/content/transparenz.en.md

 ### Complete statutes as well as information on the organisational goals (DE)

-The statutes of the Open Knowledge Foundation Deutschland e.
-V. can be found [here](/files/documents/01_Satzung_2024.pdf).
+Read the [statutes](/files/documents/01_Satzung_2024.pdf) of the Open Knowledge Foundation Deutschland e.
+V.

 ### Information on tax relief